Home / All about selling / Declaration by the Seller: The importance of transparency

-Declaration of the Seller: The importance of transparency
+Declaration by the Seller: The importance of transparency

 Last updated on May 28, 2024

-Anyone selling a property should take some time to fill out the seller's declaration to the best of their knowledge.
-This 6-page form should be taken seriously.
-Think of it as a property’s pedigree.
-The Declaration of the Seller form is available for free at Duproprio.com.
-It is used to provide information to potential buyers about the state of the home that’s for sale, to set them at ease and to protect the seller who reveals everything they know about the property.
+Anyone selling a property should take the time to fill out the seller's declaration to the best of their knowledge.
+This 6-page form has to be taken seriously - think of it as a property’s pedigree.
+The Declaration by the Seller form is used to provide information to potential buyers about the state of the home that is for sale, to set them at ease and to protect the sellers who reveals everything they know about the property.

-Find out what the obligations of a seller’s declaration are, how to fill it out transparently and how to protect yourself.
+Find out what needs to be included in a seller’s declaration, how to fill it out transparently and how to protect yourself.

 Contents: